 What We Did:

 Bidding adieu to Margaret River, we filled up in Witchcliffe and drove two hours to climb the Dave Evans Bicentennial Tree in Warren National Park.
 Absolutely bonkers, it’s the tallest climbing tree in the world.
-Dad and Cat climbed metal polls to 65m to the top, which is used as a fire lookout.
+Dad climbed the metal polls 65m to the top, which is used as a fire lookout.
 No wonder Dad added it to his Great Global Bucket List.
 Raquel made it to the first spiral and was happy to continue, but without safety nets or ropes, Dad thought he’d be a responsible parent for a change.
 After a memorable lunch in Pemberton, it was another two hours to the Valley of the Giants Tree Top Walk, which we managed to explore just before it closed down for the night.
 With the 600-metre suspended metal walkway to ourselves, we gazed out at 400 year old giant tingle trees, as Gali and Raquel ran about.
 It was pretty cool to see (and recognize) a quokka on our way out.
 It was another 90 minute drive through beautiful countryside and forest until we reached our final stop on our Western Australia itinerary, Albany.

 What We Ate: